pjmcar23/latin102profile/quiz3.md

 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

-1. The Hydra killed passers by with a great blowing of his poisonous breath.
+1. The Hydra killed passers by *with a great blowing* of his poisonous breath.
-   -
+   - in magno afflatu

-2. The Hydra killed passers by with a greater blowing of his poisonous breath.
+2. The Hydra killed passers by *with a greater blowing* of his poisonous breath.
-   -
+   - cum maiori afflatu

-3. The Hydra killed passers by with the greatest blowing of his poisonous breath.
+3. The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
-   -
+   - cum maximo afflatu

-4. The victims died in great torment.
+4. The victims died *in great torment*.
-   -
+   -in magno cruciatu

-5. The victims died in greater torment.
+5. The victims died *in greater torment*.
-   -
+   - in maiori cruciatu

-6. The victims died in the greatest torment.
+6. The victims died *in the greatest torment*.
-   -
+   - in maximo cruciatu

-7. Hercules cleaned a great part of the stables.
+7. Hercules cleaned *a great part* of the stables.
-   -
+   - magno paro

-8. Hercules cleaned a greater part of the stables.
+8. Hercules cleaned *a greater part* of the stables.
-   -
+   - maiori paro

-9. Hercules cleaned the greatest part of the stables.
+9. Hercules cleaned *the greatest part* of the stables.
-   -
+   - maximo paro